Food Safety Management - MSc/PgD

 The programme is seen to be of particular relevance to those wishing to further their expertise in food safety management.

-The programme is also of relevance to students with a general enforcement background or food industry background who wish to specialize in food safety.
+The programme is also of relevance to students with a general enforcement background or food industry background who wish to specialise in food safety.

 The normal minimum requirements for entry are one of the following: